Purchase Orders

 Fields:

-1. Round up when child reaches: Items are sold as parents (carton level items) and as subunits (pack level items).
+1. Round Up When Child Reaches: Items are sold as parents (carton-level items) and as subunits (pack-level items).
 During the order process, the rolling up of child items is done up to the parent level.
 In the replenishment order method, we can choose what percentage we roll up.

-1. For example: If you are selling cigarette packs (not cigarette cartons), and you enter a value above 50%, say 70%, and since there are 10 packs in a cigarette carton, the system will round up and order a carton.
+1. For example: If you are selling cigarette packs (not cigarette cartons) and you enter a value above 50%, say 70%, and since there are 10 packs in a cigarette carton, the system will round up and order a carton.
 Alternatively, if the value is below 50%, then the system wouldn’t order anything at all.

-1. Date Range From: You are allowed to choose a date range by weeks (1-8 weeks), months (1-3 months), by custom # of days (select number of days through counter), custom range (select an appropriate date range from the drop-down calendar) for which you wish to calculate average sales.
+1. Date Range From: You are allowed to choose a date range by weeks (1-8 weeks), months (1-3 months), by custom # of days (select number of days through counter), or custom range (select an appropriate date range from the drop-down calendar) for which you wish to calculate average sales.

 1. Start Date Offset: The offset is how far back you would want to go to start the data analysis.
 The default value is 0, and 0 represents yesterday.
 So, if the date range is 2 weeks, then it would go back to the range of 2 weeks from yesterday to evaluate.
-If that offset is set to 2 and the date range is set to 2 weeks, then it'd go back to 2 days back in time (say, if today is Friday, it will go back to Tuesday, and now Tuesday in the past will become the starting day for that 2-week range) and evaluate the 2 weeks before that in the past.
+If that offset is set to 2 and the date range is set to 2 weeks, then it'd go back 2 days back in time (say, if today is Friday, it will go back to Tuesday, and now Tuesday in the past will become the starting day for that 2-week range) and evaluate the 2 weeks before that in the past.

 1. Use QOH Reorder Point: Check this option if you wish to use QOH Reorder Point to reorder.

-1. For example: Product_Cig has a QOH of 15, and sold 5 in the reorder history week.
+1. For example: Product_Cig has a QOH of 15 and sold 5 in the reorder history week.
 The vendor part for this item has 20 num units.
 So, if the Reorder point is set at 25%, then it would only order the item when its QOH reaches 25% of 20 of the num units, i.e., 5.

 1. Use item Min Qty: If this option is checked, it will make sure that regardless of what the system is ordering, it will have some fixed (minimum) quantity on hand (say 10).
 Example: If the system is suggesting 7 units of any item whose minimum quantity is set as 10, and you have 1 quantity on hand, then the system will automatically add 2 more quantities so that the ordered quantity becomes equal to 10 (the preset minimum quantity).
-This option, when check, will never let you go down to the minimum quantity.
+This option, when checked, will never let you go down to the minimum quantity.

 1. As highlighted in Figure 1.1.4.1, Sug Qty (Suggested Quantity calculated by the system), Actual Qty, and Order Qty, all are 0 for Store Product.